 In addition to several examples of local and regional samplers, local needlework artist, Ann Barton, explores the elements used by Miss Tucker in her own beautifully executed sampler.
 Ann painstakingly produced an embroidery chart and stitched the finished “Centre County” sampler.
 Ann and Lynda DeBrasky then worked together to create a reproducible version of this sampler pattern that will be available for sale in the museum store at the Mansion.

 Sunday, June 4 @ 2:00 p.m.

-Exhibition Committee: Ann Barton, Lynda DeBrasky, Diane Farr, Cathy Horner, Richard Pencek, Johanna Sedgwick, Mary Sorensen.
+Exhibition Committee: Ann Barton, Lynda DeBrasky, Diane Farr, Cathy Horner, Richard Pencek, Ann Moellenbrock, Johanna Sedgwick, Mary Sorensen.
 Samplers and objects featured in this exhibition have been generously lent by: the Centre County Library Bellefonte Historical Museum along with local collectors; and from the collections of the Centre County Historical Society.
 Graphic design by David Lembeck.
 Photography by Frederic Weber.
 Printing sponsored in part by Jaru Associates, Inc. Funding for Unraveling the Threads of History is from the Jean Smith Campbell Fund and Ruth Grier Robinson Fund of the Centre County Historical Society.
 Special thanks to Barbara Hutson of Queenstown Sampler Designs.